Sunday, December 31, 2023

 👍

 Review: Fantastic book.
 This book as well as its prequel, 1491, should be required reading for anyone who wants to truly understand America (Northern, Central and Southern).
-I highly recommend his book.
+I highly recommend this book.

 Description (Audible): More than 200 million years ago, geological forces split apart the continents.
 Isolated from each other, the two halves of the world developed radically different suites of plants and animals.
 When Christopher Columbus set foot in the Americas, he ended that separation at a stroke.
 Driven by the economic goal of establishing trade with China, he accidentally set off an ecological convulsion as European vessels carried thousands of species to new homes across the oceans.